oucar/Design-Patterns/Strategy/readme.md

 ##### Separate the  parts that change from those that stay the same!
 ---
 - **Strategy** is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+- Heavily uses composition rather than inheritance, because inheritance might not always be the best for code reuse.
+You might have to copy and paste over and over again while overriding the methods.
+- Family of algorithms that are interchangeable.
+- Decouples the algorithms from the one that uses it.
 - Behaviors are encapsulated really well.
 - Strategy pattern lets you change behavior at runtime.
 - Use the Strategy when you have a lot of similar classes that only differ in the way they execute some behavior.